London music venues

 - Charing Cross BKL NRN, Covent Garden PCL, Embankment BKL CRC DSC NRN, Holborn CNT PCL, Leicester Square NRN PCL

-- If you want to visit Royal Opera House by train then the nearest underground station to Royal Opera House is Covent Garden
+- The nearest train station to Royal Opera House is Covent Garden

 - London underground fares